Conway Scenic Railroad: Former units

-2022 fire
+2022 fire incident

 On the morning of January 3, 2022 at 4:44 AM, a radio inside No. 7470's cab caught fire, and it caused the inside of the locomotive's cab to burn up as well.
 The fire also damaged the spring in the whistle valve, causing the whistle to continuously blow, which alerted the nearby steam locomotive mechanic, who called 9-1-1.
 The nearby fire department arrived shortly afterward to put the fire out.
 Had it not been for the whistle valve blowing itself, the 1874-built roundhouse it was stored in would have received critical fire damage and collapsed onto No. 7470.
 The cab has since been repaired and the engine returned to service in June 2022.

 Appearances in film

-In the 2005 Christmas tv movie, The 12 Dogs of Christmas, starring Jordan-Claire Green, the museum's depot was filmed in several scenes during the beginning of the movie, and the Conway Scenic's passenger cars were also used in the movie.
+In the 2005 Christmas film, The 12 Dogs of Christmas, starring Jordan-Claire Green, the museum's depot was filmed in several scenes during the beginning of the film, and the Conway Scenic's passenger cars were also used in the film.